As the environment becomes an ever-important subject, so does the sustainability of its creatures—including bees.

 Benefits of Sustainable Beekeeping

 With a focus on the sustainability of bees, we support many other plants and food products.
-After all, it’s estimated that about 80% of US crops are dependent on the honey bee.
+It’s estimated that about 80% of U.S. crops rely on the honey bee to survive.

-It’s important to remember that bees have been around and flourished for 1,000s of years.
-It is only after our modern history, in which we’ve tried to control bees with set hives and chemicals, that populations have decreased and more issues popped up.
+It’s important to remember that bees have been around and flourished for thousands of years.
+It is only after our modern history, in which we’ve tried to control bees with chemicals, that populations have decreased, placing stress on our food system.
 Going back to the natural processes encourages the success that was experienced before overly-intrusive methods.

 Let’s emphasize the deliciousness.
 Find out fantastic ways to use honeycomb in everyday foods.Shop Now